panwarlsweet/flashggFinalFit/README_HHbbgg.md

 To make plots of the signal/resonant bkg model script is available : *./bin/makeParametricSignalModelPlots*

-To make life easier I have prepared *run.sh* script in Signal folder with the exact commands written.
+To make life easier I have prepared *runSignalScripts_bbgg.sh* script in Signal folder with the exact commands written.
 Folders, names of the files, processes you want to run on have to be modified.
 ```
 cd FlashggFinalFit/Signal/
-source run.sh
+source runSignalScripts_bbgg.sh
 ```

 ### Background Model